Inertial Coupling Method for particles in an incompressible fluctuating fluid: Compressible Algorithm

 and evaluate the external or interparticle forces $\V F^{n+\frac{1}{2}}\left(\V q^{n+\frac{1}{2}}\right)$. \item Solve the coupled density and unperturbed momentum equations \cite{StagerredFluctHydro}

 using a step of the third-order Runge-Kutta algorithm described in Ref. \cite{LLNS_Staggered}, to obtain the density $\rho^{n+1}$ and the unperturbed fluid velocity $\tilde{\V v}^{n+1}$.
-During this step we treat the force density $\M S^{n+\frac{1}{2}}\V F^{n+\frac{1}{2}}$ in the momentum equation as a constant external forcing. \item If $m_{e}=0$, set $\V v^{n+1}=\tilde{\V v}^{n+1}$ and skip to step \ref{enu:update_q-1}. \item Calculate the momentum exchange between the particle and the fluid during the time step \cite{DirectForcing_Balboa},
+During this step we treat the force density $\M S^{n+\frac{1}{2}}\V F^{n+\frac{1}{2}}$ in the momentum equation as a constant external forcing.
+Here we have included the thermal drift term (\ref{eq:f_th}) as the last term on the right hand side of the momentum equation, denoting the gradient of the kernel with $\V{\partial}\delta_{a}$; omitting this term violates discrete fluctuation-dissipation balance and leads to small but measurable unphysical grid artifacts in the particle dynamics. \item If $m_{e}=0$, set $\V v^{n+1}=\tilde{\V v}^{n+1}$ and skip to step \ref{enu:update_q-1}. \item Calculate the momentum exchange between the particle and the fluid during the time step \cite{DirectForcing_Balboa},

 where the mass of the dragged fluid is estimated from the local density as

 \item Update the particle momentum,

 \item Update the fluid velocity to enforce the no-slip condition $\V u^{n+1}=\M J^{n+\frac{1}{2}}\V v^{n+1}$,